Important Coronavirus Information

 Yes, we are hosting indoor social visits.
 If you are not comfortable visiting in person, you can also stay in contact via:

 - Phone calls

-- Write them a letter, card or piece of art and send via snail mail.
+- Letter, card or piece of art and send via snail mail.

-- Send an email via our website.
+- Email via our website.
 Please fill out the “Connect With Us” form and put your message in the comments section.
 We will make sure your loved one gets the message.

 - Video chat—you can schedule a time through our website to visit using Zoom or other technology.
 Please fill out the “Connect With Us” form and select “schedule video chat.”

 - Window visits.
 If you let us know you are coming, we can make sure your loved one is able to use the phone to speak with you.
 Please call Suzanne Lindner at 608-615-7446 to arrange this window visit.

 Regularly check out our Family Update page on our website and Facebook page for highlights and photos of the activities we are hosting to boost spirits all while protecting the health of our residents.